-As Houston residents struggled with shortages in the wake of Hurricane Harvey, some local businesses hiked up prices of essential goods in order to capitalize on the high demand.
+As Houston residents struggled with shortages in the wake of Hurricane Harvey, tales of hope and generosity flooded news feeds and social media, with volunteers from all over the country rolling up their sleeves and pitching in to help.
+Unfortunately, another kind of news story battled for attention as well.
+Some local businesses hiked up prices of essential goods in order to capitalize on the high demand.
 In addition, fees for many services went up, with CNBC reporting that some hotels along the evacuation route were tripling and even quadrupling their prices.

-This practice, called price gouging, is illegal in Texas, but with authorities focused on rescuing flood victims, enforcement is impossible.
-Texas officials have received more than 684 complaints.
-One Houston gas station was reportedly charging $20 per gallon for gasoline.
-Another reportedly charged $99 for a case of water.
+The practice, called price gouging, is illegal in Texas, but with authorities focused on rescuing flood victims, enforcement is impossible.
+Texas officials have received more than 684 complaints; one Houston gas station reportedly charged $20 per gallon for gasoline while another priced cases of water at $99.

 Price gouging limits resources necessary for survival to the wealthy population.
 Victims without exorbitant amounts of money find themselves unable to afford basic commodities like food and water.
 These citizens are also the ones to have been more likely to be the most ill-prepared for the storm in the first place.

 Rather than helping community members come together in the wake of Hurricane Harvey, business owners are seeking to cash in on the resident’s misfortune.
 It is unfortunate that, at a time when most of the region is banding together to help, there are individuals who take advantage of those who are in desperate situations.